Understanding ACH Return Codes

 Description: The RDFI received notification from the Receiver (Non-Consumer) that a specific Entry has not been authorized by the Receiver.

 Suggestion: Suspend any recurring payments with this bank account to prevent additional returns.
 Then, contact the customer to resolve any issues with the revoked transactions.
 Then, ask the customer to debit a different bank account.
-Otherwise, if the same bank account needs to be debited, the customer will contact their bank with removing the block on transactions.
+Otherwise, the customer will contact their bank with removing the block on transactions.
 Ultimately, obtain a new authorization for debiting the account again.

 ACH Return Code R30 – RDFI Not Participant in Check Truncation Program